-&lt;sup>3 Gregor Hohpe, and Bobby Woolf, Enterprise Integration Patterns (Boston: Addison-Wesley Professional, 2003).
-Gregor Hohpe, and Bobby Woolf, Enterprise Integration Patterns (Boston: Addison-Wesley Professional, 2003).
+3 Gregor Hohpe, and Bobby Woolf, Enterprise Integration Patterns (Boston: Addison-Wesley Professional, 2003).
+4 Gregor Hohpe, and Bobby Woolf, Enterprise Integration Patterns (Boston: Addison-Wesley Professional, 2003).

 Term Definition Asynchronous transport protocols Asynchronous transport protocols refer to protocols supporting activities wherein "one thread in the caller sends the request message and sets up a callback for the reply.
-A separate thread lister for reply messages.
-When a reply message arrives, the reply thread invokes the appropriate callback which reestablishes the caller's context and processes the reply.
+A separate thread listens for reply messages.
+When a reply message arrives, the reply thread invokes the appropriate callback, which reestablishes the caller's context and processes the reply.
 This approach enables multiple outstanding requests to share a single reply thread."
-Mediation routing Mediation routing is the specification of a complex "flow" of messages from component to component.
+5 Mediation routing Mediation routing is the specification of a complex "flow" of messages from component to component.
 For example, many middleware-based solutions depend on a message queue system.
 While some implementations permit routing logic to be provided by the messaging layer itself, others depend on client applications to provide routing information or allow for a mix of both paradigms.
-In such complex cases, mediation (on the part of middleware) simplifies development, integration, and validation).
+In such complex cases, mediation on the part of middleware simplifies development, integration, and validation.
 "Specifically, Mediators coordinate a group of objects so that they [do not] need to know how to coordinate with each otherThen, each consumer could focus on processing a particular kind of message, and the coordinator [Mediator] could make sure that the right message gets to the right consumer."
-Process choreography and service orchestration Process choreography and service orchestration are each forms of "service composition" where any number of endpoints and capabilities are being coordinated.
-The difference between choreography and service orchestration is: • Choreography can be defined as "behavior resulting from a group of interacting individual entities with no central authority." • Orchestration can be defined as "behavior resulting from a central conductor coordinating the behaviors of individual entities performing tasks independent of each other."
+6 Process choreography and service orchestration Process choreography and service orchestration are each forms of "service composition" where any number of endpoints and capabilities are being coordinated.
+The difference between choreography and service orchestration is: • Choreography can be defined as an "asynchronous approach that enables processes to work autonomously, removing any issues caused by dependencies," 7 which is behavior resulting from a group of interacting individual entities with no central authority. • Orchestration can be defined as a "synchronous approach that enables the execution of a query or process by allowing each microservice to implement tasks assigned by the orchestrator," 8 which is behavior resulting from a central conductor coordinating the behaviors of individual entities performing tasks independent of each other.
 In addition, "an orchestration shows the complete behavior of each service whereas the choreography combines the interface behavior descriptions of each service."
-Portions of business process choreographies can be built in Salesforce workflows or using Apex.
-We recommend that all complex orchestrations be implemented in the middleware layer because of Salesforce timeout values and governor limits (especially in solutions requiring true transaction handling).
+9 Portions of business process choreographies can be built in Salesforce workflows or using Apex.
+We recommend that all complex orchestrations be implemented in the middleware layer because of Salesforce timeout values and governor limits, especially in solutions requiring true transaction handling.
 Transactionality (encryption, signing, reliable delivery, transaction management) Transactionality can be defined as the ability to support global transactions that encompass all necessary operations against each required resource.
-Transactionality implies the support of all four ACID (atomicity, consistency, isolation, durability) properties, where atomicity guarantees all-or-nothing outcomes for the unit of work (transaction).
-While Salesforce is transactional within itself, it's not able to participate in distributed transactions or transactions initiated outside of Salesforce.
-Therefore, it's assumed that for solutions requiring
+Transactionality implies the support of all four ACID properties, atomicity, consistency, isolation, durabilit, where atomicity guarantees all-or-nothing outcomes for the unit of work (transaction).